dotnet-campus/DocumentFormat.OpenXml.Extensions/src/MediaConverters/README.md

   - Reference: <https://sixlabors.freshdesk.com/support/tickets/517> (This link may not be directly accessible and is provided for communication with the Six Labors organization.)
 - The project is open source.
 - The annual revenue of the for-profit company or individual is less than $1,000,000 USD.

+Otherwise, if you do not meet any of the above conditions, you will need to purchase a commercial license from Six Labors.